jmscott/work/README.md

 ## Standalone Shell Scripts

 ###  pg2pg
-	Upgrade a postgresql database via pg_upgrade or pg_dump.
+	Upgrade a postgresql database via pg_upgrade or pg_dump

 ###  make-dist
 	Build a tar distribution using a simple config file.